oopsmails/angular-shared-components/README.md

 ### Note, service only in provider part of module.ts, i.e, do not need to put in declarations or exports part

-Otherwise, got "service not component, module .... errir"
+Otherwise, got "service not component, module .... error"

 ### error TS2707: Generic type 'ɵɵComponentDeclaration' requires between 7 and 8 type arguments.